 How I'd Fix Atlanta

-How I’d Fix Atlanta is a free newsletter sent on the third Thursday of every month.
-Each writer is paid $600 for their time.
-Wanna help support the series?
-Venmo me.
+How I’d Fix Atlanta is a free newsletter sent on the third Thursday of most months.
+Each writer is paid $700.

 Season One